GooDoCheck/Autotest-on-SeleniumWebDriver/README.md

 ## Preparation for launch test

-To run this autotest, you need an installed and configured path variable for maven 3.6.3 or higher and jdk 14.
+To run this autotest, you need an installed and configured path variable for maven 3.6.3 or latest and jdk 14.
 Also you need installed chrome browser ver.
 86.0.4240.111 or old version.

 ## How to launch test